volschin/gekko/README.md

 # Gekko Allinone Docker

 Gekko is a Bitcoin TA trading and backtesting platform that connects to popular Bitcoin exchanges.
 It is written in JavaScript and runs on [Node.js LTS](http://nodejs.org).
- ## Note previously Contaner was instable I can't update more. (lodash)
+ ## Note previously Contaner was instable I can't update more. (lodash problem)

  ##  Add somes Gekko strategies from xFFFFF and backtest tool for docker container autobuild